Colin-b/pyxelrest/README.md

 ![Configuration screen](addin/AutoLoadPyxelRestAddIn/resources/screenshot_configure_pyxelrest_services.PNG)

-Configuration can also be manually updated thanks to `%APPDATA%\pyxelrest\configuration\services.ini` file.
+Configuration can also be manually updated thanks to `%APPDATA%\pyxelrest\configuration\services.yml` file.

+File is following [YAML](http://yaml.org/start.html) formatting.

 Each section name will be used as the UDFs category.

 Each UDF will be prefixed by the section name (only [a-zA-Z0-9_] characters will be kept).

 The following options are available for each section:

+Values can be environment variables if provided in the form %MY_ENV_VARIABLE% (for MY_ENV_VARIABLE environment variable).

 <table>
     <th>